-Students are expected to be actively engaged in either paid or voluntary play-related practice that specifically relates to the taught learning outcomes of the programme.
+Students are expected to be actively engaged in either paid or voluntary educationrelated practice that specifically relates to the taught learning outcomes of the programme.

-For Master's level learning there is a requirement for students to have a degree of digital competence as well as computing proficiency and access to computing facilities.
-Students will be advised at interview of this requirement
+For Master's level learning there is a requirement for students to have the appropriate level of digital competence as well as computing proficiency and access to computing facilities.
+Students will be advised at interview of this requirement.

-Non-standard entry criteria

-(e.g. industry experience)
+Non-standard entry criteria (e.g. industry experience)